JohndeVostok/Magic-Kitchen/docs/doc.md

-            error = 'user name can't be empty' error = 'identifying code can't be empty' error = 'new password can't be empty' error = 'this name does't exist'
+            error = 'user name can't be empty' error = 'identifying code can't be empty' error = 'new password can't be empty' error = 'this name doesn't exist'
             error = 'this password is too long' error = 'wrong identifying code'